Fairey Aviation Company: Heaton Chapel

-The Fairey factory at Heaton Chapel, Stockport can trace its roots back to when Crossley Bros.
-Ltd having had by the end of 1916 supplied large numbers of tenders and aero engines to the Royal Flying Corps acquired premises at High Lane, Heaton Chapel to expand production.
-In 1917, following the Government's decision to build three National Aircraft Factories was taken, Crossley Motors Ltd was formed to manage National Aircraft Factory No.2 as it was known.
+The Fairey factory at Heaton Chapel, Stockport can trace its roots back to when Crossley Brothers having had by the end of 1916 supplied large numbers of tenders and aero engines to the Royal Flying Corps acquired premises at High Lane, Heaton Chapel to expand production.
+In 1917, following the Government's decision to build three National Aircraft Factories was taken, Crossley Motors was formed to manage National Aircraft Factory No.2 as it was known.
 The factory continued to produce aircraft until November 1918.
 After the First World War the site switched to vehicle production.
 The factory was taken over by Willys-Knight and Overland Motors for the manufacture of cars and commercial vehicles and retained by them until 30 November 1934 when it was acquired by Fairey.
 In 1935 the Fairey company received a substantial order for Hendon night bombers and established production lines at the Heaton Chapel factory.
 The production facilities at Heaton Chapel were incorporated as the Stockport Aviation Company Limited on 11 February 1936 and the Company took a site at Ringway (now Manchester Airport), where test flights were carried out.

 After the end of aircraft production the Heaton Chapel works became Fairey Engineering Ltd and began production of medium and heavy engineering including portable bridges for military and emergency services use, notably the Medium Girder Bridge.
 Its bridges are in service with the British Army, U.S. Army and many other NATO forces.
 Fairey Engineering Ltd also made Nuclear Reactor cores and fuelling machines for Dungeness B and Trawsfynydd.

 The company became Williams Fairey Engineering in 1986, and was then taken over by the Kidde portion of the American United Technologies Corporation. in 2000, and became now known as WFEL Ltd. In 2006 the Manchester Evening News reported that private equity investors Dunedin Capital Partners backed a management buy-out of WFEL from UTC which employs 160 people at its factory on Crossley Road, Heaton Chapel.